thc2cat/onchange/README.md

 On change, do something.

-Monitor pwd and when modifications occurs launch a command.
+Monitor files and when modifications occurs launch a command.

 Commands are executed with "bash -c" to simplify code.